Are Fillings Containing Mercury Safe?

 Recently, people have been requesting a different type of filling – a tooth-colored one.
 Most if the time, this is not because of health or safety concerns, but because they don’t want to see the metal in their mouth.
 Unfortunately, tooth colored fillings are more expensive than mercury fillings.
 Also, until recently, the white fillings did not hold up as well over time.
 Now tooth colored fillings have many advantages over amalgam fillings are a better choice – the mercury safety issue aside.

 Now that you know what amalgam is made of, you probably want to know if it’s safe.
-The answer is that there is a slight risk to having it in your mouth.
-Due to the low risk, the U.S. Food and Drug Administration has stated that there is no reason to limit its use because it is safe enough for adults and children ages 6+.
+The answer is that there is risk to having it in your mouth.
+According to the ADA and U.S. Food and Drug Administration has stated that there is no reason to limit its use because it is safe enough for adults and children ages 6+.
+But there are many health professionals who feel the risk has been understated and down-played by the ADA and FDA,

 Amalgam Safety Concerns